-- 0, 1, or more arguments - package name may be omitted if one uses an import - generic instantiation - some classes are never instantiated, i.e, Math - other ways to get objects: "factory methods," methods which create the object for you.
+- ▶ 0, 1, or more arguments - package name may be omitted if one uses an import - generic instantiation - some classes are never instantiated, i.e, Math - other ways to get objects: "factory methods," methods which create the object for you.

-It is (regrettably) necessary to have a clear picture of boxed and unboxed values in your mind, in order to program correctly in Java.
+It is (regretably) necessary to have a clear picture of boxed and unboxed values in your mind, in order to program correctly in Java.
 Let me try to illustrate what I think is in my head.
+Then we see why this mental picture is important.